salesforce/lwc-rfcs/text/0000-dual-light-shadow.md

 </template>
 ```

+### No explicit `lwc:render-mode`

-If a dual-mode component is referenced _without_ an explicit `lwc:render-mode`, then it is considered a shadow component:
+If a dual-mode component is referenced _without_ an explicit `lwc:render-mode`, then it is considered to be a shadow component:

 ```html
 <template>